centyllion/bulma-kotlin/README.md

 ### 0.1 and 0.1.1

-First import with all the elements and almost all the options with Bulma version `0.7.5`.
+First import with most of the elements and options with Bulma version `0.7.5`.

+The known missing elements are:
+- Tables ()
+- Radio groups